yifanzhu1592/Trinity-Information-Technology/README.md

 # Trinity-Information-Technology
-The programs I wrote in the course "Information Technology" at Trinity
+This repository contains programs I wrote in the course "Information Technology" at Trinity College Dublin